-In March 2007, the contract was finalized between OCD-DRU and Entergy and \$171.7M was transferred to Entergy New Orleans to mitigate rate increases in New Orleans.
+On February 9, 2007, HUD approved Action Plan One, Amendment 6 releasing funds for the implementation of this program.
+In March 2007, the contract was finalized between OCD-DRU and Entergy and \$171,700,000 was transferred to Entergy New Orleans to mitigate rate increases in New Orleans.
 In May, Entergy submitted an additional request for payment for \$5,092,614 for eligible activities performed during the month of March.
 In June, Entergy submitted an additional request for payment for \$4,019,979 also for eligible activities performed during the month of March.
-Personnel from the Infrastructure and Financial teams plan to perform monitoring on this project during the month of July. # of businesses LMI - 7,128; # of households benefiting LMI - 61,398.
+Due to OCD-DRU staffing changes, monitoring of this project by the infrastructure and financial teams has been postponed.
+In the interim, OCD-DRU financial personnel are working with Entergy to establish financial monitoring protocols.